CIVIL WAR: Red America vs. Blue America; Plus... Fmr. PM Liz Truss Stops By

 Where does the Conservative Party in Britain lie along that spectrum?

-That's the British way is to infiltrate and to sort of try and smooth things over.
+That's the British way is to infiltrate and to try and smooth things over and any any incoming Prime Minister, the civil service will say, Oh, yes, Prime Minister, we will get straight to it.

-We will action everything you say.
+We will act everything you say.

 And a week later, nothing's happened.

-I think the danger is that these issues that have plagued Britain, certainly since the 1990s, but even way far back.
+I think the danger is that these issues that have plagued Britain, certainly since the nineties, but even way back, it goes right back to the 1850s and Northcote Trevelyon, where the permanent bureaucracy was invented.

 These issues that have plagued our country for over a century need to be dealt with.